 In 2009, Mark bought his first double neck guitar with the intention of playing both necks simultaneously.
 Through hours of practice, determination, the influence of his role models and the sheer joy of creating, Mark found his style, which is most characterized by compositions like All God’s Children Have Wings and Pedals Press the Floor.

 The piano also brought a softer side to Mark’s music.
 Of his solo acoustic guitar work, “Clarity” is the album that most listeners tend to gravitate toward; a relaxing, contemplative and meditative journey recorded in 432 Hz tuning.

 Mark has released 4 full length instrumental guitar albums and a DVD: Music Videos & Live Studio Performances.
-He will release his first alt-country vocal album later this year and is also currently working on a semi-electronic project.
+In January of 2024, he released his first vocal album under the name, mark kroos and the forest floor.